nicolasdeory/RespetaTest/README.md

 ---

-The questions are structured in a flow tree fashion, like follows:
+The questions are structured in a flow tree fashion, as follows:

 `QUESTION -> n FOLLOW-UPs -> CONCLUSION`